PHSERIS/paper_trail/README.md

 1. Enable/disable Server-Side PDF processing
 2. Name of the instrument(s) expected to be saved in pdf format
 3. Upload (target) field receiving the pdf file from step #4
+4. Specify the arm in which the (target) upload field, from step #3, is to be found (required for longitudinal projects that have defined events)
-4. Specify the form status to which the target field's form should be set after receiving the pdf file
+5. Specify the form status to which the target field's form should be set after receiving the pdf file
-5. Prefix of pdf file name from step #5; it will be concatenated to system constants i.e. prefix_project_id_record_id_date_time.pdf
+6. Prefix of pdf file name from step #5; it will be concatenated to system constants i.e. prefix_project_id_record_id_date_time.pdf
-6. Enable/disable storing a copy of the generated document in the PDF Survey Archival section, found in the File Repository (*Requires that surveys be used/configured in this project*)
+7. Enable/disable storing a copy of the generated document in the PDF Survey Archival section, found in the File Repository (*Requires that surveys be used/configured in this project*)
-7. Type of upload:
+8. Type of upload:
     8. Automatic file upload after all specified fields have been answered
-    9. Controlled by a single Yes/No field triggering the upload
+    9. Controlled by a single Yes/No field triggering the upload - (not available - deprecated)
     10. Disable configuration for resetting selection in case troubleshooting is needed
 11. Hide the "Remove File" and "Send it" from Target Upload Field

 ## Future Enhancements:
-1. Provide compatibility with longitudinal REDCap projects
-2. Enhance multiple use-case with a logic box for allowing complex conditions to be entered using REDCap's pseudo-code.
+1. Enhance multiple use-case with a logic box for allowing complex conditions to be entered using REDCap's pseudo-code.
 2. Provide control over which links are hidden in the upload fields
 3. Add functionality to allow more than one target field
 4. Add functionality to toggle REDCap Logo off the pdf file straight from the Ext-Mod
 5. Prevent overwriting the pdf file if the triggering condition is met a subsequent time
+6. Simplify the config's drop down choices, by removing unnecessary fields from its list (i.e. show only upload fields for target upload field drop down menu)

 ## Envisioned, Designed, and Developed by:
 * [Lynn Sympson](https://community.projectredcap.org/users/27/lynnsimpson.html)